 10.6.5.1 TLS protocol parameter “TLS version”

 The list of TLS versions used for the TLS procedures of the session is determined by the intersection of the TLS domain profile as given by the property TLS-Domain-Profile Identifier (dpid) and the TLS MG profile.
-This list is supposed to be provisioned (ie., the property value for dpid) on the MG as typically default configuration.
+This list is supposed to be provisioned (i.e., the property value for dpid) on the MG as typically default configuration.

 NOTE – The TLS endpoint profile again (see clause 10.x.y) relates to the intersection/match of TLS MG profile (as provisioned on MG) and individual explicitly signalled tlscn/x properties with “x != dpid”.